-Here is a post from a friend of mine:
+Here is a post from a New York anti-Common Core group:

 And here are the replies to this post: